demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

 How do we create `SignupUserRequest` from `SignupUserViewModel`?

-With the help of [trial](http://fsprojects.github.io/Chessie/reference/chessie-errorhandling-trial-trialbuilder.html), an [computation expression](https://fsharpforfunandprofit.com/series/computation-expressions.html)(CE) builder from `Chessie` and the `TryCreate` functions that we created earlier we can achieve it with ease.
+With the help of [trial](http://fsprojects.github.io/Chessie/reference/chessie-errorhandling-trial-trialbuilder.html), a [computation expression](https://fsharpforfunandprofit.com/series/computation-expressions.html)(CE) builder from `Chessie` and the `TryCreate` functions that we created earlier we can achieve it with ease.

 ```fsharp
 module Domain =